PurpleArcher2/SitNRead/README.md

 # SitNRead Library group Project

 ## *Get to know the project!*
-The end of the semester is on its way, so are the project, and this is one of them The students of Haigazian University who were partaking the course **Advanced Computer Programming & Data Structure** *(CSC 204)*
+The end of the semester is on its way, so are the projects, and this is one of them The students of Haigazian University who were partaking the course **Advanced Computer Programming & Data Structure** *(CSC 204)*
 <br />
 <br />